Skip to main content

 And because each of us tends to have certain thoughts, we also use certain hand gestures that are unique to us.

-For the sake of simplicity, let’s take a look at UP or DOWN:
+Does your person have a signature hand gesture?
+For the sake of simplicity, let’s look at UP or DOWN:

 Use up or down motions to convey positivity or authority.